 On Friday, September 30, Lost Club Toys will soft debut their Web3 lifestyle brand celebrating electronic music culture with a collection of 3D avatar NFTs.
-The project will be unveiled at the TOKEN2049 afterparty, taking place at CÉ LA VI, a prestigious sky bar on the rooftop of Singapore’s most iconic building, Marina Bay Sands.
+The project will be unveiled at the TOKEN2049 afterparty at CÉ LA VI, a prestigious sky bar on the rooftop of Singapore’s most iconic building, Marina Bay Sands.

 As Asia’s premiere crypto event and part of Asia Crypto Week, TOKEN2049 is one of Singapore’s hottest conferences of the year.
 The official closing party, AFTER2049, will happen at the same time as the Formula 1 Singapore Grand Prix’s first practice round, making it the weekend’s largest party.
 From the high vantage atop Marina Bay Sands, AFTER2049 attendees will be able to take in exhilarating views of the nighttime race taking place far below.

-For the rest of the Singapore Grand Prix weekend on October 1 and 2, the Lost Club Toys will continue partying with an extended soft launch at Amber Lounge, the world’s most glamorous Formula 1 afterparty club where F1 drivers, celebrities and VIP guests celebrate the conclusion of the Singapore Grand Prix in style.
+For the rest of the Singapore Grand Prix weekend on October 1 and 2, the Lost Club Toys will continue partying with an extended soft launch at Amber Lounge, the world’s most glamorous Formula 1 afterparty club where F1 drivers, celebrities, and VIP guests, your strategist s celebrate the conclusion of the Singapore Grand Prix in style.
 At the Amber Lounge festivities — which will include live music from DJs Oliver Heldens, Fatman Scoop and Michel Zitron — Lost Club Toys will auction off five exclusive Amber Lounge Collection x Lost Club Toys membership NFTs at a reserve price of $7,500 each, which give lifetime access to Amber Lounge events worldwide.

 Lost Club Toys Video:

-“Through Lost Club Toys, we are creating an online community that supports the entire ecosystem — the clubs and DJs, along with the promoters, artists and fashion designers — through new revenue streams that didn’t previously exist,” said Lost Club Toys co-founder Daniel Grove.
-“We are celebrating the values of freedom of expression and inclusion that dance music culture has been famous for, with the aim of fostering its growth around the world.”
+“Through Lost Club Toys, we are creating an online community that supports the entire ecosystem — the clubs and DJs, along with the promoters, artists, and fashion designers — through new revenue streams that didn’t previously exist,” said Lost Club Toys co-founder Daniel Grove.
+“We are celebrating the values of freedom of expression and inclusion that dance music culture has been famous for, to foster its growth around the world.”

 Limited edition Lost Club Toys NFTs will be showcased at both parties this weekend, and partiers will be able to pose for pictures with the Toys for a change to pre-reserve an NFT.
 The founders of Lost Club Toys will also be at the events.
 The Lost Club Toys will also join future events later this year at crypto conferences in Dubai and Miami.